hamedniroomand/nuxt-nest-boilerplate/readme.md

 yarn start
 ```

-This starts the production server, serving the static Nuxt frontend through NestJS.
+This starts the production server on the `SERVER_PORT` (default: 3000), serving the static Nuxt frontend through NestJS.

 ## Docker